IrisShaders/ShaderDoc/uniforms.md

 Note: Some of these uniforms are not supported by ShadersMod.
 They will take on an initial/default value of `0`, per the OpenGL Specification.

+## Dynamic Uniforms

+Uniforms marked as "dynamic" can be changed multiple times in a single program, and as such are not allowed as a custom uniform input.

 ## Player

 ### Held item ID